This week, I will focus on some updates, current activity, and what will be coming as we wind down the Session.

 There seems to be a general sense that we need to have a larger conversation about schools, in general, small and extra-large alike; the education they provide, including outcomes for children; the way we fund them; and the value they offer to the Vermont community.
 We spend a huge amount of money, $1.2 billion per year, on educating our children and we want to make sure we are getting the best value for our investment.

 This week, the House Agriculture and Forest Products Committee passed out a bill that will make it legal to cultivate hemp in Vermont.
 While a relative of the marijuana plant, hemp has very low (0.3 percent) delta-9 tetrahydrocannabinol (THC) concentration levels.
 Hemp is being grown in Canada, China, and many other countries and has countless uses including high-strength fiber, textiles, clothing, biofuel, paper products, protein-rich food containing essential fatty acids and amino acids, biodegradable plastics, resins, nontoxic medicinal and cosmetic products, construction materials, rope, livestock feed and bedding, and value-added crafts.
-Unfortunately, the US Drug Enforcement Agency (DEA) considers it to be the same as marijuana and it is illegal to grow according to the federal government.

 Over the years, Vermont has passed hemp legislation that would make it legal to grow once the federal government lifts the ban on growing.
 S.157 takes this another step forward and also sends a message to the federal government that we are missing the boat on an economic agricultural development opportunity.
 There is no doubt that there will be a risk to farmers if they grow it, though one would hope that the DEA has more important things to do than busting someone for growing hemp.